-Table 5 to Subpart ZZZZ of Part 63-Initial Compliance With Emission Limitations, Operating Limitations, and Other Requirements As stated in §§63.6612, 63.6625 and 63.6630, you must initially comply with the emission and operating limitation as required by the following: Complying with the requirement to You have demonstrated initial compliance if 1.
-New or reconstructed non- emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP using oxidation catalyst, and using a CPMS i.
+Table 5 to Subpart ZZZZ of Part 63-Initial Compliance With Emission Limitations, Operating Limitations, and Other Requirements

+As stated in §§63.6612, 63.6625 and 63.6630, you must initially comply with the emission and operating limitations as required by the following:

+For each Complying with the requirement to You have demonstrated initial compliance if using oxidation catalyst, and using a CPMS i.
 The average reduction of emissions of CO determined from the initial performance test achieves the required CO percent reduction; and ii.
 You have installed a CPMS to continuously monitor catalyst inlet temperature according to the requirements in §63.6625(b); and iii.
 You have recorded the catalyst pressure drop and catalyst inlet temperature during the initial performance test.